 Information is the name of the game here.
 I often say that preseason NFL DFS is a meritocracy-based sport.
 Spending time to research each and every slate is often rewarded with profitable lineups.

 We want to find out whether or not Coach X is frustrated with the new starting quarterback he acquired over the offseason.
 He may try to get that quarterback — and the entire first team offense — additional snaps in preseason games to get them working in unison against an actual opponent.
 Additional first team reps can sometimes be more valuable than rostering another team’s second-team unit.

-We want to find out if there’s a close battle at the RB2 position and what the coaching staff things about the two players battling.
+We want to find out if there’s a close battle at the RB2 position and what the coaching staff thinks about the two players battling.
 Perhaps they want to test out the smaller back in more goal line situations.
 Maybe they want to find out if the big bruiser can catch passes out of the backfield.
 Finding information on projected playing time is gold.
 Finding usage information is like finding diamonds.